kamil-solski/Food101_MLOps-Lvl_1/README.md

 On level 1 of project complexity we won't use database for mlflow, since we don't even use it for data.

 ### Inference
 To check how it look like localy you can download Test Website repo that uses flask and nginx.
-For inference OpenCV is used because it got good support for ONNX models (they use optimized runtimes), because inference efficiency in many cases is crucial
+For inference OpenCV is used because it got good support for ONNX models (they use optimized runtimes), because inference efficiency in many cases is crucial.

 ### End
 Once you understand how the code works and why it was designed this way, you can move on to analyzing my other projects, where the process is more practical and complete (it creates the life cycle of a working artificial intelligence system).